Typsium/alchemist/lib.typ

   ((type: "branch", body: body, args: args.named()),) }

-/// Create a regular cycle of molecules
+/// Create a regular cycle of fragments
 /// You can specify an angle argument like for links.
 This angle will be then
 /// the angle of the first link of the cycle.
 ///